lohar-animesh-27112001/ELL881-advance_LLM-assignment/README.md

-# ELL881 - Advanced LLM - Decorder Only Transformer Model From Scratch
+# IIT Delhi - ELL881 - Advanced LLM - Decorder Only Transformer Model From Scratch
 1. Implementing a Decoder-Only Transformer: The goal of this assignment is to develop a decoder-only transformer language model from scratch.

 2. Training and Inference Enhancements: Beam Search Decoding, KV Caching, Gradient Accumulation, and Gradient Checkpointing.